rylatorr/meraki-ise/README.md

 Redis is an in-memory key-value store that caches client mappings (as well as the list of network mappings.)
 This may be run as a Docker container.

+You will need to have the required ISE certificates and keys in place here as well.

 The profile map is used to define which Group Policies to map Authorization Profiles to.
 The group policy ID can be found using the Meraki API call /networks/:networkId/groupPolicies.
 This assumes all networks will use a consistent group policy ID for each purpose.
 The IDs are automatically generated sequentially so as long as the group polices are